 Flood Map Amendment (LOMA) Survey in Union County

-Many Union County properties are incorrectly mapped in FEMA flood zones AE, X despite sitting above the Base Flood Elevation.
+Many Union County properties are incorrectly mapped in FEMA flood zones A, X, AE despite sitting above the Base Flood Elevation.
 Limited flood hazard area — SFHA primarily along waterways and low-lying areas.
 Apex Surveying prepares LOMA applications with certified NAVD 88 elevation data to remove qualifying Union County properties from the flood zone.

 How do I resolve flood map amendment in Union County?

 To resolve flood map amendment in Union County, hire a licensed Florida PSM surveyor to conduct a professional survey documenting property boundaries and legal descriptions.
 LOMA survey costs in Union County include the Elevation Certificate preparation and application submission.
 FEMA charges no application fee for standard LOMAs submitted through the eLOMA portal.
-Apex Surveying & Mapping serves all 67 Florida counties with same-day quotes.
+Apex Surveying & Mapping serves all 67 Florida counties, and every job is scoped and quoted individually rather than sold from a rate card.

 What Causes Flood Map Amendment in Union County?